pyside/pyside2-setup/README.rst

 - Fix multiple segfaults and better track the life time of Qt objects
 - Fix multiple memory leaks
-- Configure Qt library at import time - there is no more need to call post-install script when installing PySide via easy_install.
-  *Note that post-install is still required on POSIX platform when installing package that was built with --standalone option*.

 Shiboken
 ********